Constructive Universal Approximation and Sure Convergence for Multi-Layer Neural Networks

+In this section, we evaluate the ability of o1Neuro to capture complex effects in real applications.
+Since most real datasets lack known data-generating functions, we apply a minimal feature transformation to ensure interaction components.
+Each input feature \(X_j\) is replaced by two features \((X_{j}U_{j}^{-1}, U_{j})\), where \(U_j\) is an independent Rademacher random variable, i.e., \(\mathbb{P}(U_j = -1) = \mathbb{P}(U_j = 1) = 0.5\).
+We restrict our focus to two-way interactions, as they are more common in real applications~\citep{bien2013lasso, cox1984interaction}.

+The benchmark models are the same as those in Section~\ref{Sec6b}.
+For a fair comparison, we select four datasets: elevators, Ailerons, medical\_charges, and abalone, from OpenML~\citep{OpenML2013} and the UCI Machine Learning Repository~\citep{Dua:2017}.
+These datasets are chosen because benchmark models are known to perform well on them~\citep{gentile2024approximation, mcelfresh2023neural}.
+We use the R\(^2\) measure and limit each dataset to at most \(n_{\text{dataset}} = 10{,}000\) samples, randomly subsampling when necessary.
+The evaluation methodology follows established procedures in~\citep{mcelfresh2023neural, grinsztajn2022tree}.

-To assess prediction performance, each R$^2$ score defined in \eqref{r_square_score} is computed by splitting the dataset into full training and test sets of equal size, with the full training sample sizes specified in Tables~\ref{tab:r_square_updated_high}--\ref{tab:r_square_updated_high_large}.
-The full training sample is further divided into training (80\%) and validation (20\%) sets for hyperparameter optimization.
-The hyperparameter tuning procedure includes $R=100$ optimization runs along with the hyperparameter spaces are given in Section~\ref{Sec5.3} and Section \ref{SecA.1}.
-To ensure the reliability of our results, we independently repeat each evaluation 10 times across the 4 datasets.
-Tables~\ref{tab:r_square_updated_high}--\ref{tab:r_square_updated_high_large} present the evaluation results, with runtime statistics for $n_{\text{dataset}} = 5000$ reported in Table~\ref{tab:runtime_comparison}.
+The R\(^2\) score in~\eqref{r_square_score} is computed using an 60\% training and 40\% test split, with training sizes specified in Table~\ref{tab:r2_results_ranked_ties_compact}.
+Hyperparameters are tuned on the full training set following the procedure in Section~\ref{Sec5.1b}.
+To ensure reliability, each experiment is repeated 10 times independently across the four datasets.
+The results are summarized in Table~\ref{tab:r2_results_ranked_ties_compact}.

-We now highlight the advantages of boosted 01Neuro based on the results in Tables~\ref{tab:r_square_updated_high}--\ref{tab:r_square_updated_high_large}.
-First, the overall results demonstrate that the proposed model is competitive in predictive performance relative to the two selected benchmark models.
-While XGBoost leads on the elevators dataset, boosted 01Neuro achieves the best performance on abalone and ranks among the top on house\_16H and yprop\_4\_1.
-Second, these results were obtained without feature normalization, demonstrating the convenient applicability of 01Neuro.
-Third, due to the stable training techniques introduced in Section~\ref{Sec5}, boosted 01Neuro demonstrates strong performance stability in small- and medium-sized datasets ($\le 2500$ training sample size) compared to XGBoost and Random Forests.
-It is worth noting that the performance gains of XGBoost on the house\_16H and abalone datasets as sample size increases are primarily due to a reduced incidence of extremely poor results, indicating its potential instability in small-sample scenarios.